-Pretty and unspoiled, Alpbach Austria is an ideal resort during the summer period for those seeking not only relaxation but outdoor activities as well.
+Pretty and unspoiled, Alpbach Austria is an ideal resort during the summer period for those seeking not only relaxation but outdoor activities.
 It has numerous hiking trails to suit all levels, that can be accessed directly from your hotel or a short bus ride.
 As well as castles, museums, gorges, and the Alpine Coaster, not just for the kids but adults too.

 Your main problem is going to decide what activities you want to do in Alpbach Austria.

-Despite my love of the mountains in winter, like many skiers, I was really intrigued and excited to see what Alpbach Austria had in store for me over the next few days.
-The big draw for summer visitors to Alpbach is the same as for the winter ones – the mountains.
+Despite my love of the mountains in winter, like many skiers, I was really intrigued to see what Alpbach had in store for me over the next few days.
+The big draw for summer visitors to Alpbach is the same as for the winter ones – an adventure in the mountains.

 Summer in Alpbach village

-The first thing that caught my eye when I arrived was the Austrian chalet styled homes and farmhouse with the bright flowers outside.
+Alpbach village in summer has chalet-styled homes and farmhouses with bright flowers outside.
 I found it interesting that they all looked similar but still had their own unique style.
 It reminded me a little bit of the city of Salzburg with charming buildings enriched with history.

 I understood then, why Alpbach village is considered to be the prettiest village in Austria and has also won The Most Beautiful Floral Village in Europe award.